gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 ## Hyperbolic

+The Hyperbolic AI API provides access to many open-source models, such as the Llama family.
+Here's an example of how to build a Gradio app around the SambaNova API

 $code_llm_hyperbolic

-**Note**: For quick prototyping, the  [openai-gradio library](https://github.com/gradio-app/openai-gradio) makes it even easier to build chatbots on top of OpenAI models.
+**Note**: For quick prototyping, the  [hyperbolic-gradio library](https://github.com/HyperbolicLabs/hyperbolic-gradio) makes it even easier to build chatbots on top of OpenAI models.